Energy Switching | Comparing Suppliers

 But this is rare and most often the comparison list will include them, but you will have to contact the supplier directly to switch over.

-What is whole of market energy comparison?
+What is Whole of Market energy comparison?

-In May 2018, Ofgem removed the requirement for price comparison websites to display all the results on their platforms which was called ‘whole of market’ comparison.
+In May 2018, Ofgem removed the requirement for price comparison websites to display all the results on their platforms which was called whole of market comparison.
 So from that date, comparison sites don’t have to show tariffs from suppliers they won’t get a commission from.
 This means you may not always get the cheapest deal.

 Most sites do show the results if they think it’s relevant, but won’t be able to switch you over.
 When switching suppliers, you should look at more than just price as many factors will make up the best deal for you.